2018 Hawaii floods

 In April 2018, a series of thunderstorms produced record-breaking rainfall on the Hawaiian Islands of Kauaʻi and Oahu.
 An upper-level low moved across the area on April 13, generating a mesoscale convective system that moved over eastern Oahu, producing localized heavy rainfall that reached 5.55 in.
 The heaviest rainfall occurred on northern Kauaʻi.
 There, a rain gauge owned by the Waipā Foundation, just west of Hanalei, recorded 49.69 in of rainfall in the 24 hours between 12:45 p.m. on April 14 and 15.
 This was the greatest 24-hour rainfall total on record in the United States, surpassing the previous record of 43 in in Alvin, Texas on July 25–26, 1979, set during Tropical Storm Claudette.
-Through the entire event, the same gauge recorded a total of 54.37 in of rain.
+Through the event, the same gauge recorded a total of 54.37 in of rain.

 The heavy rainfall produced flash flooding and landslides that covered roads and washed away several vacant houses.
 The floods damaged or destroyed 532 houses.
-Public damage totaled $19.7 million (2018 USD), and overall damage was estimated at over $125 million.
+Public damage totaled $19.7 million and overall damage was estimated at over $125 million.
 Damage on Kauai was the worst from a natural disaster since Hurricane Iniki in 1992.
-Landslides and flooding covered parts of Kuhio Highway in Hawaii.
+Landslides and flooding covered parts of Kuhio Highway.

 Meteorological history

 On April 11, 2018, an upper-level low was located west of the Hawaiian island of Kauaʻi.
 The low moved toward Hawaii and drew deep tropical moisture from the south.
 The low eventually opened into a trough, which crossed over the Hawaiian islands on April 13.
 That day, a mesoscale convective system (MCS) developed northwest of Molokai and intensified while moving westward through the trade winds.
 The MCS moved over eastern Oahu, dissipating after moving ashore.
 Another upper-level low developed on April 14, fueling additional rainfall through April 16, which caused record rainfall on Kauaʻi.
-The first of a series of thunderstorms moved over northern Kauaʻi around midnight (local time) on April 14.
-After a five-hour break in rainfall, another set of thunderstorms hit northern Kauaʻi around midnight on April 15 and lasted for about eight hours.
-The third set of thunderstorms began around 10:00 AM on April 15 and continued until around 7:00 PM.
+The first of a series of thunderstorms moved over northern Kauaʻi around midnight on April 14.
+After a five-hour break in rainfall, another set of thunderstorms hit northern Kauaʻi around midnight on April 15 and lasted about eight hours.
+The third set of thunderstorms began around 10 AM on April 15 and continued until around 7 PM.

 Impact

-The Honolulu National Weather Service issued various flash flood watches and warnings for the flood event.
+The Honolulu National Weather Service issued various flash flood watches and warnings.
 The trough began dropping heavy rainfall over Hawaii on April 13.
-Flooding damaged or destroyed 532 houses.
+Floods damaged or destroyed 532 houses.
 The flooding knocked down trees and power lines, eroded many bridges and roads, and washed away crops, beehives, and livestock.
 Overall damage was estimated at over $125 million.
-Damage to public buildings was estimated at $19.7 million (2018 USD).
+Damage to public buildings was estimated at $19.7 million.
 Despite the damage, there were no deaths or injuries.